Visit a street market

 Check out the British Museum – One of the Most Famous Museums in the World

-The British Museum is one of the largest and most important museums in the world.
+The British Museum is one of the largest and most important museums in the world and it’s the most visited attraction in the UK.
 Founded in 1753, it houses more than seven million artefacts from all over the world.
 Housed in a magnificent neoclassical building in the heart of London, the museum’s collections span centuries and continents, from ancient Egyptian mummies to contemporary British art and everything in between.
 The British Museum is also home to a number of world-famous objects, such as the Rosetta Stone and the Elgin Marbles.

 In addition to its impressive collections, the British Museum offers a variety of educational programs and public events, making it an essential component of London’s cultural scene.
 The museum also has an extensive library and research centre.